-Applicants must pass the Lebanese Baccalaureate Part II (General Sciences or Life Sciences) or its equivalent as identified by the Lebanese Ministry of Education.
+Applicants must pass the Lebanese Baccalaureate Part II in the General Sciences strand or the Life Sciences strand, or its equivalent as identified by the Lebanese Ministry of Education.

 - 1. TOEFL, or Writing Section of SAT I, or EET (for NDU English proficiency requirements)

 - 2. SAT I or NDU Entrance Test

 - 3. Secondary School Grades